Boundary Channel: History of Boundary Channel

 Boundary Channel was further defined in the late 1920s.
 In 1925, Congress authorized construction of the Arlington Memorial Bridge across the Potomac River.
 Preliminary designs for the bridge showed it terminating on Columbia Island, which necessitated additional expansion of the island.
 The Corps of Engineers had already planned to continue dredging the Potomac River and enlarge Columbia Island, so on April 1, 1925, Secretary of War John W. Weeks ordered the expenditure of $114,500 to dredge the river between the Highway Bridge and the Lincoln Memorial.
 The dredged material was dumped on Columbia Island.
 By June 30, 1927, dredging of the Potomac River and the reshaping of Columbia Island was largely finished.

 Boundary Channel marks the original Virginia shoreline.
 It separates Columbia Island to the east from Virginia in the west and south, and is roughly a mile long.
 The channel is part of the Potomac River.
 In 1936, Boundary Channel was 100 to 200 ft in width and 4 to 6 ft in depth.
 No lagoon existed at this time.

-Broundary Channel was changed again after ground was broken for The Pentagon on September 11, 1941.
+Boundary Channel was changed again after ground was broken for The Pentagon on September 11, 1941.
 The Pentagon was being built on land just south of the Boundary Channel.
 But the ground to the northwest, north, northeast, and east of the building site was so low that, for a time, the Corps of Engineers considered building a levee to protect it from floods.
 But General Brehon B. Somervell, the Army officer in charge of the Pentagon's construction, decided instead to raise the ground by at least 8 ft to 18 ft or more above the average water level.
 Boundary Channel was dredged and slightly widened in order to help provide this fill material.